Sponsorship Scheme

 For the last few years, the two small plots we grandly refer to as ‘The Farm’ have been a valuable resource for our work within the wider Kwa Murugi community.

 The Farm allows us to grow a small number of crops each week.
 These crops provide our families with fresh, organically grown vegetables that they would not otherwise have.
-The chickens have also provided eggs on a semi-regular basis.
+The chickens also provide eggs on a semi-regular basis.
 These provisions are part of our plan to serve the families in as many ways as possible, and in so doing we help break the cycle of poverty surrounding them.
-We have a young man called Steve who looks after the plots ensuring the land is ready to sew and maintaining crops during the growing seasons.
+We have a farmer called John who looks after the plots ensuring the land is ready to sew and maintaining crops during the growing seasons.

 Our biggest frustration with The Farm is the fact that we are only able to use it for six months of the year.
 This is because there is not enough rain to fill our tanks or sprinkle the land during the dry season of October to March.
-We hope to address this during 2023 with the addition of a borehole.
+In April 2023, we were finally able to drill down 130m and insert all the casing for a borehole.
+At the moment we have capped it off whilst we await the paperwork and finances to complete the project and bring regular water to our farm and community.

 The Borehole